 All of the files below may be used free of charge.
 Feel free to share these with others, but I do request that you NOT make any money from these resources provided here.
 If you would like something not provided here, please send me a note and I’ll see what I can do.
 You can reach me at firstname.lastname@example.org.

 I know that half the battle of starting to use these materials is finding the time and resources to make them.
 All of the materials here are free, but if you prefer, I can make them and mail them to you for a modest fee.
-I will be setting up a PayPal account soon to help facilitate this process, but in the meantime, please email me if you are interested in purchasing flashcards from me.
+Please email me if you are interested in purchasing flashcards from me.

 Special thanks goes to Dr. Carol Krueger whose willingness to freely share her own materials with me has inspired me to provide this website resource for others.